What is the Lacrimal Bone

 Ossification and Development

-Around the 12th week of gestation period, a single ossification center appears within the cartilaginous membrane covering the cartilaginous nasal capsule.
+Around the 12th week of gestational period, a single ossification center appears within the cartilaginous membrane covering the cartilaginous nasal capsule.
 The lacrimal bone develops from this single ossification center.